team-lab/openfire-chef/README.md

 Description
 ===========

-Install the [Openfire Jabber server](http://www.igniterealtime.org/) from source.
+Install the [Openfire Jabber server](http://www.igniterealtime.org/) from source or rpm.

 # Requirements
 The following Chef cookbooks should be installed: